Intertraffic webinar: smart measures to avoid post-Corona traffic congestions

 Max Eichhorn, Siemens Mobility Germany

 Before Siemens started the presentation the audience answered the following poll question: In Corona times cities are temporarily changing their mobility infrastucture to cater for more cyclists and shared services.
 What is your opinion about these measures?
 48% of the people answered: Great, this should be permanent.
-19% thought it to be great, but only permanent.
+19% thought it to be great, but only temporary.

 Siemens' Max Eichhorn elaborated on a new holistic approach to traffic management, presenting the Siemens Mobility Operating System that supports cities to manage their complete mobility ecosystem.
 'The mobility ecosystem has changed significantly within the last years and cities have lost control over the mobility and transportation systems due to the emergence of new mobility players in the market.
 There are currently no tools that support cities to actively manage the demand of the infrastructure, changing travel behaviour and the throughput in a way that strategic KPIs like air quality, traffic flow or safety achieved,' said Eichhorn.